 In this episode, I’m thrilled to chat with board-certified pediatrician Dr. Brian Thornburg about vaccines, the nuances within the vaccine movement and his approach to patients and families.
 He even discusses his approach to vaccinating his own 8 kids.
 Dr. Thornburg is founder of Thornburg Pediatrics in Naples, Florida and describes his practice as an “old fashioned approach to modern medicine.”

 To listen on Itunes, click here.

-Read Dr. Stair’s provocative novel Manic Kingdom, featured on the BBC radio show and now available on Amazon.
-Manic Kingdom is based on a true story and will make you rethink mental illness and sanity in general.
+Read my new, provocative novel Manic Kingdom, featured on the BBC radio show and now available on Amazon.
+Manic Kingdom is based on a true story and will hopefully make you rethink mental illness.
+It’s all about embracing uncertainty.

 Up your relaxation game and grab a ZENBand from our wellness shop.

 Interview with the famous Holistic Psychologist, Dr. Nicole LePera